turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 knex migrate:make create-secrets-table
 ```

 This created a `migrations` directory and added a time stamped file with the name of the migration at the end.
-The new file should look something like this:
+The new file should contain this:

 ```js
 exports.up = function(knex, Promise) {